Garbage & Waste Collection Containers Trading License in Dubai

 Estimated Setup Costs

-Licence fees at Dubai South Business Hub Free Zone are competitive relative to other UAE free zones.
-Typical costs include the trade licence fee, registration fee, and workspace package.
-Flexi-desk options start from approximately AED 15,000 to AED 20,000 per year inclusive of the licence, making this one of the more accessible free zones for new entrants.
+License fees at Dubai South Business Hub Free Zone are competitive relative to other UAE free zones.
+Typical costs include the trade license fee, registration fee, and workspace package.
+Flexi-desk options start from approximately AED 15,000 to AED 20,000 per year inclusive of the license, making this one of the more accessible free zones for new entrants.
 Costs vary depending on the package selected and the number of visa allocations required.

 Licensing and Compliance Requirements